aerique/sfosbid/README.md

-# SailfishOS Builds in Docker
+# Sailfish OS Builds in Docker

 The canonical home page of this project is https://git.sr.ht/~aerique/sfosbid